Some Loci of Rational Cubic Fourfolds: Irreducible components of C14 cap C8 and the Pfaffian locus in C14

-From now on we can suppose that $T_0$ is a non-reduced, generically reduced scheme having at least two irreducible components, which are either planes or quadric surfaces or cubic scrolls.
-If one of its components is a cubic scroll, then there is only another irreducible component which is necessarily a plane.
+{ \bf From now on we can suppose that $T_0$ is a non-reduced, generically reduced scheme having at least two irreducible components, which are either planes or quadric surfaces or cubic scrolls.} If one of its components is a cubic scroll, then there is only another irreducible component which is necessarily a plane.
 From this it follows that $(T_0)_{\red}$ would be a linear projection of a small OADP surface consisting of a cubic rational normal scroll and a plane.
-Then $T_0$ would have an embedded point $p_0$ at the acquired intersection of the two irreducible components with $T_{p_0}T_0=\p^5$ and $X$ would be singular.
+Then the same argument used in Theorem \ref{ratC14} shows that $T_0$ would have an embedded point $p_0$ at the acquired intersection of the two irreducible components with $T_{p_0}T_0=\p^5$ and $X$ would be singular.

 Therefore we can assume that each irreducible component of $T_0$ is either a plane or an irreducible quadric surface.
 Then, once again, it is not difficult to see that $T_0$ is necessarily a linear projection of a small OADP surface with embedded points at the acquired intersections of the irreducible components of $(T_0)_{\red}$, yielding the singularity of each cubic hypersurface containing $T_0$.